Frances Bay: Career

 Bay started her career in the 1930s as a radio actress.
+Before World War II she acted professionally in Winnipeg and spent the war hosting the Canadian Broadcasting Company's radio show, Everybody's Program, aimed at service members overseas.
+She studied acting with Uta Hagen.

-Bay returned to acting in the 1970s, appearing in television and film roles until 1976 while in her mid-50s, beginning with a small part in Foul Play, a 1978 comedy starring Goldie Hawn and Chevy Chase.
+Bay returned to acting in the 1970s while in her mid-fifties, beginning with a small part in Foul Play, a 1978 comedy starring Goldie Hawn and Chevy Chase.
 A year earlier, she appeared as Mrs. Hamilton in the Christmas television special Christmastime with Mister Rogers.
-In 1990, she appeared in the episode "When I'm 64" of the TV series ALF as the faded movie star Louise Beaumont residing in a retirement home.

 Bay's first major television appearance occurred playing the grandmother to the character of Fonzie on Happy Days.
 She described Henry Winkler, who played Fonzie, as "just a sweet guy.
 He lost his own grandmother in the Holocaust, and he wrote me a letter saying I was his virtual grandmother".

 In 1983, she played the grandmother in Little Red Riding Hood in Faerie Tale Theatre for Showtime.
 She appeared in the final episodes of two long-running sitcom series: Happy Days, and Who's the Boss?
+In 1990, she appeared in the episode "When I'm 64" of the TV series ALF as the faded movie star Louise Beaumont residing in a retirement home.
+She appeared on many other shows including The Jeffersons, The Dukes of Hazzard, Alice, Family Ties, Cheers, Hill Street Blues, The Golden Girls, Matlock, Murder, She Wrote, and ER.
 Bay played Cousin Winifred in the fourth to last episode of Road to Avonlea, a role for which she won a Gemini Award.

 Bay's feature film work includes small roles in films like The Karate Kid (1984), Movers & Shakers (1985), Big Top Pee-wee (1988), Twins (1988), The Grifters (1990), The Pit and the Pendulum (1991).
 In 1986, Bay appeared as the doddery aunt of Kyle MacLachlan's character in David Lynch's Blue Velvet.
 Lynch cast her in several subsequent works, including as a foul-mouthed madam in Wild at Heart, and as Mrs. Tremond on Twin Peaks and its feature film prequel Twin Peaks: Fire Walk with Me.

 In 1994, she played Mrs. Pickman in John Carpenter's In the Mouth of Madness.
 In 1996, she played Adam Sandler's grandmother in the feature film Happy Gilmore.
 In 1999, she played Thelma, the head security guard at the Bradford robotics laboratory in the film Inspector Gadget.
+In 2003, Bay had a brief cameo in the movie Old School, during the funeral for the character “Blue”.
 Bay's other roles included a supporting role in "The Rye", a notable 1996 episode of Seinfeld in which she played a woman who got into a physical altercation with Jerry over a loaf of marble rye bread.